gw-ospo/curioss-patterns/Event-Tabling.md

  # Problem

 Open Source programming is aimed at fostering collaboration, especially at university OSPOs, students are the majority of this community.
-It can be challenging to meaningfully engage students across disciplines and share the OSPO mission.
-It can be hard to entice students to come to events or use OSPO resources without educating them on what open source means and building a network through meaningful engagement.
-Students also have limited time, and often interest, in something they may have never heard of.
-Faculty may also have limited time or resources to engage in outreach with students.
-It is important to engage students in an effective, engaging, and practical way.
-Only by involving students and getting them excited about open source can our mission of open collaboration become authentic.
+It can be challenging to meaningfully engage students, faculty, and staff across disciplines and share the OSPO mission.
+It can be hard to entice a broad range of individuals across campus to come to events or use OSPO resources without educating them on what open source means and building a network through meaningful engagement.
+Community members also have limited time, and often interest, in something they may have never heard of.
+The OSPO may also have limited time or resources to engage in outreach with such a broad audience.
+It is important to engage learners in an effective, engaging, and practical way.
+Only by involving members from across the community and getting them excited about open source can our mission of open collaboration become authentic.

  # Pattern Category